Merzasphor/MWSE/docs/source/lua/type/tes3reference.rst

     The current reference, if any, that this reference will activate.

 `attachments`_ (`table`_)
+    Read-only.
 A table with friendly named access to all supported attachments.

 `cell`_ (`tes3cell`_)
+    Read-only.
 The cell that the reference is currently in.

 `context`_ (`tes3scriptContext`_)
+    Read-only.
 Access to the script context for this reference and its associated script.

 `data`_ (`table`_)
     A generic lua table that data can be written to, and synced to/from the save.
 All information stored must be valid for serialization to json.
 For item references, this is the same table as on the tes3itemData structure.